 - Conticini et al found high death rates seen in the north of Italy correlated with the highest levels of air pollution.
 (Environmental Pollution, June 2020)

 - Travaglio et al found air pollution levels in England are associated with COVID-19 cases and deaths.
-(University of Cambridge, PREPRINT posted April 28, 2020)
+(Environmental Pollution, January 1, 2021)

 - Setti et al detected Coronavirus on particles of air pollution while investigating whether this could enable it to be carried over longer distances and increase the number of people infected.
-(University of Bologna, PREPRINT posted April 24, 2020)
+(Environmental Research, September 2020)

 - Setti et al found that higher levels of particle pollution could explain higher rates of infection in parts of northern Italy before a lockdown was imposed.
 (University of Bologna, PREPRINT posted April 17, 2020)